-If you are one who uses the auto-correct feature when sending email or text messages on your phone or another device, you might appreciate using a similar feature in your desktop writing software.
+You might appreciate AutoCorrect in LibreOffice Writer if you are one who uses the auto-correct feature when sending email or text messages on your phone or another device.
 In this article you’ll learn how to turn on AutoCorrect in LibreOffice Writer.
-You’ll also learn how to you can customize it to work best for you.
+You’ll also learn how you can customize it to work best for you.

 What is AutoCorrect?